 There is nothing scary or hard in here.

-Go through the ANNEX A and record what you do to meet the control and if you do nothing, implement something.
+Go through the ISO 27001 Annex A and record what you do to meet the control and if you do nothing, implement something.
 If you do something but you could do it better, improve it.

 6. Audit Yourself

 Audit is the act of checking that something is as it should be.

 By this step you have your policies, your information security management system, your controls are in place and your processes are documented.

 You have achieved a lot so far.
 Now it is time to check that it is all as it should be.